Col0ring/react-use-methods/README.md

 # React-Use-Methods

-> a minimalist state management hooks inspired by react-use
+> a minimal state management hooks inspired by react-use

 Instead of useReducer, give you the best typescript experience.